WWDC 2020: It's Official. Macs Will Transition to Apple CPUs - The Mac Observer

 Apple will continue to support and release new versions of macOS for Intel-based Macs for years to come….

 Also mentioned was a virtualization system which allows Big Sur to run other operating systems and apps.
-A brief demo showed Linux running in a Big Sur window, but it’s not clear if this is a complete virtualization package, like Parallels Desktop, or merely an API for developers of virtualization software to utilize.
+A brief demo showed Linux running in a Big Sur window, See: “Apple’s WWDC Features Parallels Desktop for Mac Running on Mac with Apple Silicon.”

-{UPDATE: WWDC 2020: Rosetta 2 on Apple Silicon Macs and Virtualization.]
+{WWDC 2020: Rosetta 2 on Apple Silicon Macs and Virtualization.]

 Apple has already recompiled all its own apps to the new hardware.
 The company has made this kind of traniotion before, and it appears all the components will be in place to make the transition smooth and painless.